kurierjs/kurier/README.md

 | `getQuery` | Returns an instance of [Knex.QueryBuilder](https://knexjs.org/#Builder), scoped to the table specified by `tableName` (the processor resource's data source) |
 | `tableName`     | Returns the table name for the resource handled by the processor                     |

-Using these two methods and the normal [knex functions](https://knexjs.org), you can extend however you want a processor.
+Using these two methods and the standard [Knex functions](https://knexjs.org/#Builder-wheres), you can extend a processor anyway you want to.

 ### Extending the `KnexProcessor` class